MLFBG/MachineLearningInFinance/README.md

 Welcome to you all !

-This [GitHub page](https://mlfbg.github.io/MachineLearningInFinance/) contains all the materials for the course **Machine Learning and Finance 2021**.
+This [GitHub page](https://mlfbg.github.io/MachineLearningInFinance/) contains all the materials for the course **Machine Learning and Finance 2021** at Imperial College Business School.

 ## Instructors